Lilla-Kavecsanszki/On-The-Sunny-Side/README.md

 #### Enquire Now

-The page features an other hero page that is about a beautiful sunset over the beach and ocean with it waves.
-Apart from inspirational, motivational reasons it also symbolises the final step that is to fill out the enquiry form to get a quote.
+The page features an other hero image that is about a beautiful sunset over the beach and ocean with its waves.
+Apart from inspirational and motivational reasons it also symbolises the final step.
+Tshat is to fill out the enquiry form to get a quote.

 Then there is the enquiry form box, that I designed to be able to submit only when all boxes are filled out or selected.
 The submit button changes its colour after being pressed to give assurance to the customer.